qqself/qqself/www/content/mastering-system/_index.md

 ## Progress

-Feeling of a progress is the main motivator in a skill learning: You become better, you unlock things that were not possible before and see the results of your practice and training.
-When progress is invisible it's hard to continue to put an effort into learning.
+Feeling of progress is the main motivator in skill learning.
+You become better, unlock things that were not possible before, and see the results of your practice and training.
+When progress is invisible, it's hard to continue putting effort into learning.

-In some skills the hardest part is the beginning - with musical instruments at first you'll be doing sounds, instead of music; going to the gym first few months will result only in muscle pain, rather than it's grow; doing art will results with ugliness, instead of the beauty.
+In some skills, the hardest part is the beginning.
+With musical instruments, at first, you'll be making sounds instead of music.
+Going to the gym in the first few months will result in muscle pain rather than muscle growth.
+Pursuing art will yield ugliness, rather than beauty.

-The could be no deliveries which could be used as markers of your progress.
-It's a main reason why newcomers give up so often in the beginning - they see no results of their effort.
-It's also a reason why people who have been practiced skill for many years can hardly understand why newcomers give up.
-When you've reached advanced levels of the skill it's keep delivering the results: You collect medals for race participations, have new sculptures on a shelf or add learned songs to your repertoire.
+There might be no clear markers of progress.
+This is a main reason why newcomers often give up in the beginning—they see no results from their efforts.
+It's also why people who have been practicing a skill for many years can hardly understand why newcomers quit.
+When you've reached advanced levels of the skill, it continues to deliver results: you earn medals for race participations, have new sculptures on a shelf, or add learned songs to your repertoire.

-There is one metric exists that is keep progressing no matter what your skill level is or what kind of skill you are practicing - it is time.
-Time spent on skill practice is a best indicator for the beginners to have a sense of the progress.
-Having arbitrary goal like spent 5 hours a week in a gym; achieve 50 hours of total time in there; reach 200 hours of running per year will create a great sense of progress and could be playing role of deliveries, until the skill itself will start doing it.
+There is one metric that keeps progressing, regardless of your skill level or the type of skill you're practicing: time.
+Time spent on skill practice is the best indicator for beginners to have a sense of progress.
+Setting arbitrary goals like spending 5 hours a week in the gym, achieving a total of 50 hours there, or reaching 200 hours of running per year can create a strong sense of progress until the skill itself starts showing it.

-Not all time spent is equal and time spent is not a perfect indicator - optimising this metric may result with a lot of time spent in a gym doing nothing.
-It's not a KPI that your company needs to optimise.
-It's a number that you measure, not optimise.
-It's a number only for yourself, not a public number that your share in social networks.
+Not all time spent is equal, and time spent is not a perfect indicator—optimizing this metric might lead to spending a lot of time in the gym doing nothing.
+It's not a Key Performance Indicator (KPI) that your company needs to optimize.
+It's a number that you measure, not one you optimize.
+It's a number for yourself alone, not a public figure you share on social networks.

-The lack of a feeling of progress may affect not only newcomers.
+The lack of a feeling of progress can affect not only newcomers.
 In fact, when you've reached more advanced levels, most of the time is spent on a plateau.
-It feels even more frustrating than for new-comers as you put more effort, you work hard on reaching new limits and yet masters may look further and further from what you can achieve.
-One way to fight through such plateau is patience, time and deliberate practice.
+This can be even more frustrating than for newcomers, as you put more effort into pushing your limits, yet mastery might seem farther away than you can achieve.
+One way to break through such plateaus is patience, time, and deliberate practice.

-Deliberate practice assumes focusing on your weakest point and work towards improving it.
+Deliberate practice involves focusing on your weakest points and working towards improving them.

 ## Recovery